-The ability to access and use natural and physical resources may impact the ability of activities to optimise the use of investments and assets and realise their potential economic value.
+The ability to access, use and develop natural and physical resources or a lack of integrated management and long-term strategic planning for activities. may impact the ability of activities to optimise the use of investments and assets and realise their potential economic value.